Peyton Thomas

-Peyton Thomas is an author and journalist based in Toronto.
+Peyton Thomas is an author and journalist.
 His debut novel Both Sides Now won the 2022 International Literacy Association Award for Young Adult Fiction.
 The New York Times called Both Sides Now a young adult book to watch for.
 The Globe and Mail named Both Sides Now one of the best young adult books of 2021 and the CBC named it one of the best Canadian young adult books of 2021.

 Praise for Both Sides Now